-Utilities regulated by the Commission shall implement reasonable demand response and energy efficiency options for customers that are designed to achieve cost-effective energy and/or demand savings, considering factors such as: quantifiable and achievable savings, customer reliability benefits, cost effectiveness, rate impacts, and customer interest and participation potential.
-The Annual Energy Delivery Plan shall include a description of all such programs.
+Electric and Gas Utilities regulated by the Commission shall implement a Demand Side Management ("DSM") Portfolio for customers that is designed to achieve cost-effective energy and/or demand savings, considering factors such as: quantifiable and achievable savings, customer reliability benefits, cost effectiveness, rate impacts, and customer interest and participation potential.
+The Annual Energy Delivery Plan shall include a description of all programs in the DSM portfolio.

-Well- designed demand-side management offerings provide opportunities for customers of all types to adopt energy efficiency and demand saving measures to increase control and provide greater opportunities to reduce their energy bills.
-For purposes of this rule, demand-side management includes energy conservation, energy efficiency, demand response, and strategic load growth.
+Well- designed DSM offerings provide opportunities for customers of all types to adopt energy efficiency and demand saving measures to increase control and provide greater opportunities to reduce their energy bills.
+For purposes of this rule, demand-side management includes energy conservation, energy efficiency, demand response, distributed energy resources, and strategic load growth as specifically defined herein.

-Energy conservation and efficiency include educating customers about practical tips and ideas to reduce energy usage (e.g., suggested winter and summer thermostat settings) and reducing the rate at which energy is used by equipment and/or processes while maintaining or improving the customer's existing level of comfort and end-use functionality.
+Energy conservation and efficiency may include educating customers about practical tips and ideas to reduce energy usage (e.g., suggested winter and summer thermostat settings) and reducing the rate at which energy is used by equipment and/or processes while maintaining or improving the customer's existing level of comfort and end-use functionality.
 Such reductions in energy usage may be achieved, for example, by substituting more advanced technology or improving the thermal properties of a building.
 Energy conservation programs can be included in portfolios of energy efficiency plans.

 Demand response offerings lower peak demand.
-Options include direct load control efforts (e.g., via air conditioner cycling) and interruptible rates

-(providing rate discounts in exchange for the right to reduce a customer's energy demand during a specified number of hours each year coinciding with high energy demand and/or emergency conditions).
-New or advanced technologies (e.g., energy storage) are another option.
+Options may include direct load control efforts (e.g., via air conditioner cycling) and interruptible rates (providing rate discounts in exchange for the right to reduce a customer's energy demand during a specified number of hours each year coinciding with high energy demand and/or emergency conditions).
+Distributed energy resources (e.g., energy storage) are another option.

-Strategic load growth benefits customers through increased use of utility services resulting in potentially decreased customer rates.
+Strategic load growth may benefit customers through increased use of utility services resulting in potentially decreased customer rates.
 Strategic load growth may occur as a result of new customers being added to the utility's system (e.g., through economic development), or it may consist of growth in the loads of existing customers (e.g., electric vehicles or industrial electric process equipment that is more economical for a customer).
-As sales increase, there is an increase of billing determinants that leads to downward pressure on rates, because there are more unit sales over which to spread fixed costs.
-This benefits all customers.
-The purpose of strategic load growth programs is to incentivize the more efficient usage of utility infrastructure and resources.
+The purpose of strategic load growth programs should be to incentivize the more efficient usage of utility infrastructure and resources.
+In order to ensure that strategic load growth programs are beneficial to all customers and do not conflict with energy efficiency policies established in this Rule, any strategic load growth project or program shall require Commission approval.